 “I fear the day that technology will surpass our human interaction.
 The world will have a generation of idiots.”- Albert Einstein

 Let’s not include the trolls and haters.
 Their world is a lifestyle of its own, and personally each to themselves.
 In my theory, we all have a story to tell and a passion for love and kindness.
 We have experienced pain, fear, and deception.
 We have a gravity of relativity, our worlds so far apart, but our minds, so close to the heart.
-If you can make a difference in this world, do it - don’t hold back!
+Make a difference in this world do it and don’t hold back!

 Never stop questioning your beliefs.
 Your core values make you an individual.
 It’s your standards that create your personable nature, and it’s the confidence to grow with others.
 Learning to trust your aura will send some magic in this world.
 The right people will love you for exactly who you are.
 The only justification is to us.